GluuFederation/docs-casa-prod/docs/source/administration/installation.md

 ### A word on security

 In a clustered or containerized deployment, admin features and user features should run on different nodes.
 It is responsibility of the administrator to enable admin features on a specific (small) set of nodes and make those publically inaccessible, for instance, by removing them from the load balancer.

 ## Licensing

-A casa installation has a 30 day trial period after which you need a license file for casa to work properly.
+A Casa installation has a 30 day trial period after which you need a license file for casa to work properly.
 Check this [page](licensing.md) for more details.